bobmitch/twitchmodgreeter/README.md

 ### Configurable Options

+These are all accessable via buttons in OBS interactive mode.

 - Timeout period for mods being considered 'away' - defaults to 30 minutes
 - Meme trigger command text - doesn't have to be !meme, can be whatever you like after the !
 - Ignore List - specify comma seperated list of users to ignore, like bots who are commonly mods but not considered worthy of a greeting. :)